pkmoore/ISTextension/evaluation.md

 relies on can supply new testing materials as needed and other users can rely on CrashSimulators portable nature to use these tests against new applications without having to worry about their implementation details.

+How hard is it for users to map their code to the interesting parts of system
+    8 call sequences                                                                                                                                9
+   10 AFL and Mutiny may be popular enough that the participants have already been                                                                 11 using them
+   12                                                                                                                                              13
+   14 CrashSimulator can give much more detailed output about a bug than AFL (which                                                                15 just gives you a file that may cause a crash).
+Given the output from the tool, 16 can the users's figure out how to patch the bug.
+17
+   18 Were developers able to localize the bug                                                                                                     19 Were they able to fix it
+   20 recognizable from trace contents or not